eas4dc/EAR/README.md

 License
 -------
-EAR is a open source software and it is licensed under both the BSD-3 license and EPL-1.0 license.
-Full text of both licenses can be found in COPYING.BSD and COPYING.EPL files.
+EAR is an open source software and it is licensed under EPL-2.0 license.
+Full text of the licence can be found in the COPYING.EPL-2.0 file.

 Contact: [ear-support@bsc.es](mailto:ear-support@bsc.es)